jmkng/zenin/README.md

 git clone https://github.com/jmkng/zenin
 ```

 Build the user interface.
-This should create a "dist" folder inside of "web".
+This should create a "build" folder inside of "server".
 This needs to be done first because Zenin will embed these files.

 ```
 cd zenin/web